AliyunContainerService/ack-secret-manager/README.md

      type: Opaque
      ```

-   - When you use the `jmesPath` field, you must specify the following two subfields:
+  When you use the `jmesPath` field, you must specify the following two subfields:

     - `path`: Required, parses the specified field in json based on the [JMES path](https://jmespath.org/specification.html) specification

     - `objectAlias`: Required, used to specify the parsed field to be synchronized to the key name in the k8s secret

-   - The shared KMS currently supports cross-account synchronization of credentials.
-Just configure `remoteRamRoleArn` and `remoteRamRoleSessionName` in `SecretStore.Spec.KMS.KMSAuth`.
-The following is a sample SecretStore

-     ```yaml
-     apiVersion: 'alibabacloud.com/v1alpha1'
-     kind: SecretStore
-     metadata:
-       name: scdemo
-     spec:
-       KMS:
-         KMSAuth:
-           oidcProviderARN: "acs:ram::{accountID}:oidc-provider/ack-rrsa-{clusterID}"
-           ramRoleARN: "acs:ram::{accountID}:role/{roleName}"
-           remoteRamRoleArn: "acs:ram::{accountID}:role/{roleName}"
-           remoteRamRoleSessionName: "
-     ```

-3. Dedicated KMS

-   Prerequisite: An AAP (application access point) has been created in the KMS console, and a ClientKey has been created within the access point, correctly configured with permissions for the credential "test1".

-   - Create a secret in the cluster containing the relevant fields such as ClientKeyContent, Password, etc.

-     ```yaml
-     apiVersion: v1
-     data:
-       clientkey: {{ Client Key File Content }}
-       password: {{ Password }}
-     kind: Secret
-     metadata:
-       name: clientkey
-       namespace: kube-system
-     type: Opaque
-     ```

-   - Create a SecretStore instance

-     ```yaml
-     apiVersion: 'alibabacloud.com/v1alpha1'
-     kind: SecretStore
-     metadata:
-       name: dkms-client
-     spec:
-       KMS:
-         dedicatedKMSAuth:
-           protocol: "https"
-           endpoint: {{ kms Instance ID }}
-           ignoreSSL: true
-           clientKeyContent:
-             name: clientkey
-             namespace: kube-system
-             key: clientkey
-           password:
-             name: clientkey
-             namespace: kube-system
-             key: password
-     ```

-   - Create an ExternalSecret instance and select default/dkms-client as the SecretStoreRef.

-     ```yaml
-     apiVersion: 'alibabacloud.com/v1alpha1'
-     kind: ExternalSecret
-     metadata:
-       name: es-dkms-demo
-     spec:
-       data:
-         - key: 	test1
+- dataProcess
-           name: dkms
-           versionId: v1
-           secretStoreRef:
-             name: dkms-client
-             namespace: default
-     ```

-   - Once the synchronization is successful, you will be able to see the following results.

-     ```yaml
-     apiVersion: v1
-     data:
-       dkms: eyJuYW1lIjoidG9tIiwiYWdlIjoiMTQiLCJmcmllbmRzIjpbeyJuYW1lIjoibGlsaSJ9LHsibmFtZSI6ImVkZiJ9XX0g
-     kind: Secret
-     metadata:
-       creationTimestamp: "2023-10-09T13:59:24Z"
-       labels:
-         lastUpdatedAt: 2023-10-09T13.59.24Z
-       name: es-dkms-demo
-       namespace: default
-       resourceVersion: "7326124"
-       uid: 4773959c-d90a-44c6-bf88-094855802683
-     type: Opaque
-     ```

-   - If you want to parse JSON credentials and store them in a secret but don't know the specific structure of the credentials, you can use the self-extraction feature, which is the `dataProcess.Extract` field.
+  If you want to parse JSON credentials and store them in a secret but don't know the specific structure of the credentials, you can use the self-extraction feature, which is the `dataProcess.Extract` field.
 You can also perform rule-based replacements on the parsed field keys using the `dataProcess.replaceRule` field to prevent irregular secret data keys from causing issues when creating a secret.
 The following is an example of an ExternalSecret:

      ```yaml
      apiVersion: 'alibabacloud.com/v1alpha1'